 The Wind Park will not pose a safety hazard or unreasonable risk of harm to the occupants of any surrounding properties or area wildlife.

 Conditions and Modifications: Any conditions or modifications approved by the Township Board shall be recorded in the minutes of the appropriate Township Board Meeting.
 The Township Board may, in addition to other reasonable conditions, require landscaping, walls, fences, and other improvements that are reasonable in relation to and consistent with the nature of the district in which the WECS is located.
-After approval, at least two (2) copies of the final approved Site Plan shall be signed and dated by the Township Supervisor and authorized representative of the Applicant.
-One copy shall be kept on file by the Township Clerk, and one copy shall be returned to the applicant’s authorized representative.
+After approval, at least two (2) copies of the final approved Site Plan shall be signed and dated by the Township Supervisor and authorized representative of the Applicant, owner, or operator.
+One copy shall be kept on file by the Township Clerk, and one copy shall be returned to the applicant, owner, or operator’s authorized representative.

-Completion; Testing: The applicant shall complete the Wind Park construction within 12 months after commencement of construction.
-Within 12 months of completion and commencement of operation, the applicant shall be required to present a report prepared by an independent third-party, qualified professional approved by the Township demonstrating that the Wind Park while in operation meets the requirements of this Ordinance and the permit for special use with respect to noise emissions and electromagnetic interference, and shadow flicker.
+Completion; Testing: The applicant, owner, or operator shall complete the Wind Park construction within 12 months after commencement of construction.
+Within 12 months of completion and commencement of operation, the applicant, owner, or operator shall be required to present a report prepared by an independent third-party, qualified professional approved by the Township demonstrating that the Wind Park while in operation meets the requirements of this Ordinance and the permit for special use with respect to noise emissions and electromagnetic interference, and shadow flicker.

 Inspection: The Township shall have the right upon issuing any Wind Park special use permit to inspect the property and premises on which each WECS is located at any reasonable time.
-The Township may hire a consultant to assist with any such inspections at the applicant’s reasonable cost.
+The Township may hire a consultant to assist with any such inspections at the applicant, owner, or operator’s reasonable cost.

 Maintenance and Repair: Each WECS must always be kept and maintained in good repair and condition.
-If the Zoning Administrator or their designee determines that a WECS fails at any time to meet the requirements and conditions of this Ordinance, the special use permit or the site plan approval with respect to noise emissions, electromagnetic interference, or shadow flicker, or that it poses a potential safety hazard, the applicant shall shut down the WECS within 48 hours after notice by the Zoning Administrator or their designee and not start the WECS until the condition has been corrected.
-The applicant shall keep a maintenance log on each WECS, which shall be available for the Township’s review on a monthly basis.
-If the maintenance log demonstrates that a WECS is operating inconsistent with an Ordinance standard or approval of conditions an applicant or owner/operator must notify the Township of such non-compliance within three (3) business days in writing.
-The applicant shall keep all sites within the Wind Park neat, clean, and free of refuse, waste, or unsightly, hazardous, or unsanitary conditions.
+If the Zoning Administrator or their designee determines that a WECS fails at any time to meet the requirements and conditions of this Ordinance, the special use permit or the site plan approval with respect to noise emissions, electromagnetic interference, or shadow flicker, or that it poses a potential safety hazard, the applicant, owner, or operator shall shut down the WECS within 48 hours after notice by the Zoning Administrator or their designee and not start the WECS until the condition has been corrected.
+The applicant, owner, or operator shall keep a maintenance log on each WECS, which shall be available for the Township’s review on a monthly basis.
+If the maintenance log demonstrates that a WECS is operating inconsistent with an Ordinance standard or approval of conditions an applicant, owner, or operator or owner/operator must notify the Township of such non-compliance within three (3) business days in writing.
+The applicant, owner, or operator shall keep all sites within the Wind Park neat, clean, and free of refuse, waste, or unsightly, hazardous, or unsanitary conditions.